reaandrew/gg-lambda-extensions-example/BLOG.md

 1. **Runtime Compatibility**: Extensions must match your Lambda's runtime.
 Our Node.js extension works with `nodejs18.x` and `nodejs20.x` runtimes as defined in the layer's `compatible_runtimes`.
 For Python lambdas, you'd need to build a Python version of the extension since the runtime needs the appropriate executable environment to run the extension process.

-2. **Latency**: The scanning adds milliseconds to your response time.
-For most use cases, this is negligible compared to the security benefit.
+2. **Latency**: The latency overhead depends on the integrations being applied.
+GitGuardian API calls, Parameter Store fetches, and response processing all add to execution time.
+The actual impact varies based on response size, network conditions, and API performance.

 3. **Error Handling**: The extension must gracefully handle GitGuardian API failures without breaking your Lambda function.